Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Panel Multinomial Choice Model

-Assumption \ref{assu:PMC_Mono} not only serves as a key restriction that will be heavily leveraged upon by our subsequent identification and estimation method, but may also be regarded as an integral part of our semiparametric model: monotonicity endows the index $\d_{ijt}$ with an interpretation as an objective summary statistic for the direct effect of observable covariates on agent utilities.
-In other words, $\d_{ijt}$ may be considered as a quality measure of the match between agent $i$ and product $j$ based on their observable characteristics at time $t$, inducing a consequent interpretation of the parameter $\b_{0}$ as representing how a certain change in a linear combination of observable characteristics may increase utilities for \textit{all} agents from a certain product $j$, \emph{ceteris paribus}.
+In a way, Assumption \ref{assu:PMC_Mono} endows the index $\d_{ijt}$ and the parameter $\b_{0}$ with economic interpretations.
+Under Assumption \ref{assu:PMC_Mono}, $\d_{ijt}$ may be considered as a quality measure of the match between agent $i$ and product $j$ based on their observable characteristics at time $t$, inducing an interpretation of $\b_{0}$ as representing how a certain change in a linear combination of observable characteristics may increase utilities for \textit{all} agents from a certain product $j$, \emph{ceteris paribus}.
+Hence, without Assumption \ref{assu:PMC_Mono}, it would be hard to interpret $\b_{0}$.